-This is a hands on subject which utilises a wide range of technology to find a solution to a given problem.
+STEM is a hands-on subject which utilises a wide range of technology and in addition, is heavily linked to careers and life skills.